 Digital assets from the CDDV team will be used in the virtual learning environments created as part of the Engine Shed learning experience.
 There will be interfaces between digital documentation and traditional skills, using 3D models to illustrate best practice.
 A postgraduate qualification in Technical Conservation will be offered at the Engine Shed, and within this there will be a module on Digital Documentation, putting into practice the lessons learned on the Scottish Ten project.

-The Scottish Ten team from Historic Scotland and the Digital Design Studio at The Glasgow School of Art are currently embarking on a 3D digital documentation project for the Forth Bridges, in partnership with Transport Scotland and Network Rail.
-With the Forth Bridge on the tentative list for World Heritage Status (and potentially being inscribed on the list in July 2015), this is a fantastic and challenging project for the Scottish Ten to tackle next.
+The Scottish Ten team from Historic Scotland and the Digital Design Studio at The Glasgow School of Art are currently undertaking a 3D digital documentation project for the Forth Bridges, in partnership with Transport Scotland and Network Rail.

 The Forth Bridge was successfully inscribed onto the UNESCO World Heritage List in July 2015 and the team’s work contributed to the UNESCO nomination.
 This complex and challenging project uses the skills and expertise the team have developed through the Scottish Ten, and will deliver an educational resource to enable school children to understand more about our sixth World Heritage Site.